-Billing, Cost and Rate Clerks: Know It All In 1 Minute
+Billing, Cost and Rate Clerks

-In this career summary, you will find out what the job of A Billing, Cost and Rate Clerk is about and what it is like.
+In this career summary, you will find out what the job of a Billing, Cost and Rate Clerk is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.